Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 "I've seen looks of hunger before, and that wasn't one of them," laughed Gyna.
 "I'd wager he thought I was someone else, like that lady who tried to run us over with her horse.
 She's probably his kin, and he thought she had dressed up like a courtesan and joined the March of Beauty.
 Can you imagine the scandal?"

 When they arrived at the tents, they were greeted by a stocky, well-dressed young man with a bald pate and a commanding presence of authority.
-He introduced himself as [[Lord Strale]], ambassador to the Emperor himself, and their chief patron.
+He introduced himself as Lord Strale, ambassador to the Emperor himself, and their chief patron.
 It was Strale who had hired them, on the Emperor's behalf, as a gift to the King and the kingdom of Camlorn.

 "The March of Beauty is but a precursor to the Flower Festival tonight," he said.
 Unlike the King, he did not have to yell to be heard.
 His voice was loud and precise in its natural modulations.
 "I expect each of you to perform well, and justify the significant expense I've suffered bringing you all the way up here.
-Now hurry, you must be dressed and in position on ==Cavilstyr Rock== before the sun goes down."
+Now hurry, you must be dressed and in position on Cavilstyr Rock before the sun goes down."

 The ambassador needn't have worried.
 The women were all professionals, experts at getting dressed and undressed with none of the time-consuming measures less promiscuous females required.
 His manservant Gnorbooth offered his assistance, but found he had little to do.
 Their costumes were simplicity itself: soft, narrow sheets with a hole for their heads.
 Not even a belt was required, so the gowns were open at the sides exposing the frame of their skin.

 So it was long before the sun had set that the prostitutes turned dancers were at Cavilstyr Rock.
-It was a ==great, wide promontory facing the sea==, and for the occasion of the Festival of Flowers, a large circle of unlit torches and covered baskets had been arranged.
+It was a great, wide promontory facing the sea, and for the occasion of the Festival of Flowers, a large circle of unlit torches and covered baskets had been arranged.
 As early as they were, a crowd of spectators had already arrived.
 The women gathered in the center of the circle and waited until it was time.

 Gyna watched the crowd as it grew, and was not surprised when she saw the lady from the March approaching, hand-in-hand with a very old, very short white-haired woman.
 The old woman was distracted, pointing out islands out at sea.
 The blonde lady seemed nervous, unsure of what to say.
 Gyna was used to dealing with uneasy clients, and spoke first.